 But, DUI laws and penalties are not country-wide.
 In fact, many aspects of these laws vary greatly from state to state and may even be specific to a single state.

 Utah, for example, is notoriously strict when it comes to DUI penalties.
-Three DUIs within ten years can result in a felony and a $5,000 minimum fine, while in North Dakota, it takes five DUIs for an offender to be charged with a felony with a $2,000 minimum fine.
+Three DUIs within ten years can result in a felony and a $5,000 minimum fine, while in North Dakota, it takes five DUIs for an individual to be charged with a felony with a $2,000 minimum fine.

 Many states also suggest or mandate the use of ignition interlock devices for DUI convictions.
-For example, depending on the number of their DUI convictions, any DUI offender in Tennessee is required to have an ignition interlock installed in their vehicle for varying amounts of time.
-Offenders in Texas, however, are only eligible to use ignition interlock devices after a 30-day license suspension—unless they had a BAC of over 0.15 in which case the device is mandatory for one year.
+For example, depending on the number of their DUI convictions, any DUI client in Tennessee is required to have an ignition interlock installed in their vehicle for varying amounts of time.
+Clients in Texas, however, are only eligible to use ignition interlock devices after a 30-day license suspension—unless they had a BAC of over 0.15 in which case the device is mandatory for one year.

 Penalties such as alcohol monitoring requirements, minimum fines, license suspension, and even jail or prison time are state-specific.
 Use our state search tool to learn more about the DUI laws and penalties specific to your area.